$15 for flight of 5 wines

 Jonathan and Michele Hull are the owners of Applewood Winery.
 Jonathan grew up on the farm at Applewood and moved to New York City to attend NYU.
 When he met Michele, his idea of a gourmet meal was takeout.
 But Michele worked at the famous Windows on The World restaurant, and was wise in the ways of food and wine.

 Living in New York City was a great learning experience, but Jonathan yearned to return to his agricultural roots.
 With his newfound love of wine that Michelle had instilled in him, Jonathan hit on the idea of opening a winery on the family farm.
 The prodigal son returned home and opened the winery with Michele’s gracious hand guiding the tasting room.
-She’s been welcoming guests to the tasting room ever since, and Jonathan has been on the cutting edge of the Craft Beverage Movement in Orange County for over 20 years now.
+She’s been welcoming guests to the tasting room ever since, and Jonathan has been on the cutting edge of the Craft Beverage Movement in Orange County for 20 years.